Universal Paralinguistic Speech Representations Using Self-Supervised Conformers: Introduction

 Recent work to establish a common benchmark has made it possible to directly compare speech representations~\cite{trill, superb}.
 In this work, we use the Non-Semantic Speech Benchmark (NOSS)~\cite{trill}, a collection of publicly available non-semantic speech tasks including speech emotion recognition, language identification, and speaker identification.
 Following \cite{frill}, we include masked speech detection~\cite{compare2020}.
 We also include three new tasks: synthetic speech detection~\cite{asvspoof}, an additional speech emotion recognition dataset~\cite{iemocap}, and dysarthria classification~\cite{euphonia}.
 Our work further establishes the usefulness of these embeddings over classical paralinguistic features, and can be used to improve other transfer-learning speech applications like voice imitation~\cite{jia2019transfer} and personalized ASR~\cite{dysarthric_asr}.

-Finally, our work adds to the growing evidence that Transformer-based models outperform convolutional neural networks on many tasks~\cite{raghu2021vision}.
-In this paper, we explore the impact of context window size on performance.
+Finally, our work explores the impact of context window size on performance.
 We show that 2-second context windows are sufficient for nearly all tasks, but further context truncation can lead to large losses in performance.
 Furthermore, we analyzed the range of embeddings produced by the sequence of Conformer blocks that define the encoder, demonstrating stable performance over a large portion of the network regardless of architecture complexity.
 Using Centered Kernel Alignment (CKA) analysis~\cite{kornblith2019similarity,raghu2021vision}, we further demonstrate that the representations defined by this range of blocks are surprisingly similar, both within and (to lesser degree) across architectures.

 The main contributions of this paper are: